cirrus-geo/cirrus-geo/docs/src/cirrus/70_statedb.rst

 ==============

 The state database (StateDB) is a serverless Amazon Web Services (AWS) DynamoDB table used by Cirrus to track the state of workflows and executions.
-It is a critical component of Cirrus that ensures workflow state and executions are properly tracked.
-Accurate state management is essential for monitoring pipeline success, failure, errors, avoiding duplicate workflows, and flagging invalid payloads.
+As seen in the :doc:`architecture <20_arch>` the StateDB is an independant piece of AWS infrastructure.
+It is a critical component of Cirrus that ensures workflow state and executions are properly tracked as part of :doc:`monitoring
+<80_monitoring>` pipeline success, failure, errors, avoiding duplicate
+workflows, and flagging invalid payloads.

 The StateDB is accessed by Cirrus at different stages of workflow execution.